How to Best Prepare Your Not-for-Profit for Uncertain Times?

 • Reduced Hours: Another option is to reduce the number of hours that employees work.
 This approach can be accomplished by reducing the number of workdays or hours worked per week.
 A few hours across many people can make a notable difference.

 • Salary Reductions: Nonprofits may consider implementing temporary salary reductions, where all employees take a pay cut for a set period of time.
-However, it is vital to communicate transparently with employees about the reason for the salary reductions and to make sure that the cuts are equitable across the organization.
+However, it is vital to communicate transparently with employees about the reason for the salary reductions and ensure that the cuts are equitable across the organization.

 • Contract employees: Nonprofits can hire contract employees or external service providers to work on specific tasks, which can be more cost-effective than having activities completed by staff.
 For example, bringing in experts in accounting or IT services can help reduce personnel costs.